Modelling your Domain in Sequent

 end

-Now when we run the tests all are marked as Pending: Not yet implemented
+, all are marked as Pending: Not yet

 .
-Before we can go any further we need to think about what kind of Events we are interested in.
-What do we want to know in this case?
-When registering our very first Author
+Before we can go any further, we need to think about what kind of Events we are interested in.
+What

-Aggregate to ensure uniqueness of the usernames.
-So the test is something like:
+keys will ensure uniqueness of the usernames.

 When i add an Author for the first time